microsoft/cppgraphqlgen/README.md

 service online.
 You might even be able to share some more of that code between a progressive web app and your native/hybrid app.

+If what you're after is a way to consume a GraphQL service from C++, as of [v3.6.0](https://github.com/microsoft/cppgraphqlgen/releases/tag/v3.6.0) this project also includes a `graphqlclient` library and a `clientgen` utility to generate types matching a GraphQL request document, its variables, and all of the serialization code you need to talk to a `graphqlservice` implementation.
+If you want to consume another service, you will need access to the schema definition (rather than the Introspection query results), and you will need send requests and parse responses into a `graphql::response::Value` (e.g. with the `graphqljson` library) in your code.

 # Getting Started

 ## Related projects